JustinDDavis/100-days-of-code/log.md

 **Thoughts:** I'm excited and feel more confident going into this next challenge.
 I feel better prepared with testing, and am starting to get familiar with the tools.

 **Link to work:** [Inventory Update](https://www.freecodecamp.org/learn/coding-interview-prep/algorithms/inventory-update) | Working Directory (projects/3_testing_javascript)

+### Day 4: August 6, 2020

+**Today's Progress**: I'm considering the Inventory Update as complete.
+FCC says it doesn't pass, but my local tests do say it passes...

+**Thoughts:** I'm frustrated that my local tests pass, but FCC website doesn't.
+I'm considering this a win and moving on tomorrow.

+**Link to work:** [Inventory Update](https://www.freecodecamp.org/learn/coding-interview-prep/algorithms/inventory-update) | Working Directory (projects/3_testing_javascript)